Locally compact, $\omega_1$-compact spaces: Locally compact, quasi-perfect preimages

 Let $A_0 = \{x_b : b \in B\}$ be a subset of $A$ such that $f(x_b) = b$ for all $b \in B$.
 Because $f$ is closed, and $B$ is not closed, neither is $A_0$ and, in fact, it has an accumulation point in $f^\from \{p\}$. \end{proof}

 \P{\Bbb P}

-Theorem \ref{minb} now follows easily.
 If $E$ is co-stationary, then all countably compact subsets of $E$, being closed, are countable.
 So $E$ cannot be $\s$-countably compact unless it is countable.
 And if $E$ is stationary, it has limit points in the closure of every uncountable subset of $\w_1$, and so it is $\w_1$-compact.
 It therefore follows from Theorem \ref{maps} that any quasi-perfect preimage of $E$ is $\w_1$-compact, but not $\s$-countably compact.

-Problem 9 was motivated by a theorem in 13.4 of \cite{vD2}, which stated that the preimages it asks for do exist if $\frak b = \frak c$.
+Problem 8 was motivated by a theorem in 13.4 of \cite{vD2}, which stated that the preimages it asks for do exist if $\frak b = \frak c$.
 The preimages van Douwen constructed were locally countable.
 But it is also consistent that some of them are not normal:

 \begin{thm} Let $X$ be a locally compact, locally countable, quasi-perfect preimage of the space $\P$ of irrationals with the relative topology.
 If the PFA holds, then $X$ is not normal.\end{thm}